Home

 • "Behold, the third time I am ready to come to you; and I will not be burdensome to you: for I seek not yours, but you: for the children ought not to lay up for the parents, but the parents for the children."

-In this context, should a Christian get insurance and is buying insurance Biblical?
-Absolutely insurance is biblical, as parents have a responsibility to the children.
-They should assure that the children can carry on without the burden of the fathers.
-That doesn't mean that the parents should leave their children millions of dollars, that means they should not leave them their debt or expenses, and should pass on the family heritage.
+In this context, should a Christian get insurance?
+Is buying insurance Biblical?
+Absolutely, insurance is biblical.
+Because parents have a responsibility to their children.
+They should ensure that the children can carry on without the burden of the father.
+That doesn't mean that the parents should leave their children millions of dollars, that means they should not leave them their debt or expenses, but should pass on the family heritage. financially, physically, and spiritually.

 Matthew 6:25-33